johnsonabigail/eco395m-exercises/exercises-3/writing/exercises-3.md

 rent revenue on green rating, we can see that the average change in rental income per square foot increases by about 0.6 for building with a green rating.
-These results provide evidence that green rated buildings have a higher total revenue from rent.
+These results provide evidence that green rated buildings have a higher total revenue from rent, which makes sense when we consider higher rent may be required to cover the extra costs potentially incurred in the construction of "green" initiatives.

 <br>